puppeteer/puppeteer/docs/api/puppeteer.executioncontext.md

 # ExecutionContext class

+> Warning: This API is now obsolete.
+>
+> Do not use directly.
+>
-Represents a context for JavaScript execution.
+> Represents a context for JavaScript execution.

 **Signature:**